Native voiceover translation talent leads to greater success.

 Best to check in with your voiceover translation service’s in-country specialists for guidance here.

 They can help you sort through these important, yet sometimes subtle (to the untrained ear) linguistic distinctions.

 2. Budget Time for Casting

-If you rush this process too much, you might not be happy with the end results and may have to redo the work at a significant additional expense.
+If you rush this process too much, you might not be happy with the end results.
+Worst case: you may have to redo the work at a significant additional expense.

 3. Create Source Content Read at a Manageable Pace

 According to Steven Gurevitz, studio manager and multimedia voiceover specialist, clients developing multilingual productions might want to plan ahead when creating their original source content.

 “Have the source speaker go at a pace that isn’t too fast,” Steve recommends.
 “Almost all languages will expand (even with the same word count) when going from English to another tongue.”

 If the original presenter is speaking at a rapid pace, problems can arise.